2017–18 Atlantic Coast Conference men's basketball season: Preseason watchlists

 Below is a table of notable preseason watch lists.

 Preseason polls

 ACC Preseason Media Poll

 In the end of October, 2017 members of the media gathered in Charlotte to vote on the preseason ACC awards.
 Conference finish, Preseason ACC teams, rookie of the year, and player of the year were all voted on.
 The results can be seen in the sections below.

 Preseason poll

-First place votes shown in parenthesis.
+First place votes shown in parentheses.